 - Altered Watercourse Determination Methodology.
 This document describes the tools, data and determination criteria used to interpret and create the altered watercourse determination and GIS layer.
 It is a revision of the pilot methodology developed in 2008.
 Revisions were made based on review and QA/QC of pilot results and availability of additional data sources.

-- Altered Watercourse Dataset – Download the altered watercourse dataset
+- Statewide Altered Watercourse Project – Download the altered watercourse dataset and metadata

 - Altered Watercourse Delineation Project Schedule: Red River Basin, Winter 2012; Lower Mississippi, Minnesota and Metro, Summer-Fall 2012; Arrowhead and Central Lakes, Fall 2012-Spring 2013 (see map below)